Swastika Night: Plot synopsis

 Swastika Night takes place in a world where Nazi Germany and Imperial Japan defeated their enemies and conquered the world (from a modern perspective, the novel is an alternate history in which the Nazis won World War II, though at the time of its writing the war had not broken out and it was a work of speculative future fiction.)
 It follows the protagonist Alfred, an Englishman in his 30s who works as a ground mechanic for the German Empire in the Salisbury aerodrome.
-Alfred comes to Germany on a holy pilgrimage to see the holy sites of Hitlerism, the religion in this Nazi-dominated world.
+Alfred comes to Germany on a pilgrimage to see the holy sites of Hitlerism, the religion in this Nazi-dominated world.
 These sites include the holy forest and the sacred aeroplane in Munich with which Hitler won the Twenty Years' War by personally flying to Moscow, it is said.
 In this world Hitler is seen as a 7 ft tall, long blonde-haired, blue-eyed man who was “exploded” from the head of God the Thunderer and was a god in his own right.
 He is preached about by "Knights" (a cross between the traditional feudal knight and a priest) who pass this job down from father to son.

 When Alfred arrives at his Nazi friend Hermann's village, he meets the Knight there, an old man by the name of Friedrich von Hess; Hermann works on this Knight's land.
 The Knight reveals to Alfred about how history was distorted by a man who even when confronted by the truth proclaimed Hitler a god.
 The writing of this man's book caused the Nazis to burn everything that contradicted the fact – even the book itself – and also anything that revealed life before the empire or during Hitler's life.
 An ancestor of von Hess wrote about the truth and entrusted the secret to his descendants as he also obtained and preserved a picture of Hitler and a young blonde woman that Alfred originally mistakes for Hitler.
 This convinces the already sceptical Alfred that Hitler was not a god when he sees that Hitler was a small, brown-haired man with a paunch.